jvmiert/laxo/readme.md

 # Tech to-do
 - Make the dashboard page
+  - Setup a callback url on nextjs under setup-shop/callback for each platform's oauth callback
+  - Setup my webserver to be able to receive callback requests from the platforms
+  - Create database logic that tracks what platform is connected to what shop
+  - Setup frontend to redirect to oauth authorization url of each platform on button connect click
+  - Process the return callbacks and verify them
+  - Store the access tokens in the database
 - Write test for get shop
 - Backend API should return error_code, this code will be used for i18n on the frontend.
 The backend can also return a human readable message in the requested locale.